iggykad/python/README.md

 at the moment it only loads one song at a time but functionality to queue multiple songs (as well as display a queue window for upcoming tracks) will be added when i learn exactly how to do that

+oh and i've left 3 mp3s that i was using to test things out =)